 The “Common” tent provides ample space for the kitchen, dining and lounging area.
 The woodburning stove provides the heat as well as a cozy atmosphere.
 A cold air boot dryer is also located in the common tent.

 The “bedroom” guest tents each have 2 single beds with comfy mattresses, warm bedding, a fluffy pillow, coat rack, night table, electrical outlet and high efficiency Toyo heaters.

 The shower house has 2 shower stalls and 2 sinks with the water being heated by an on demand system.
 Skeena Cat Skiing supplies towels, organic shampoo, conditioner and soap.

 All of our meals are prepared with love, on site, from scratch by our talented chef.
 The breakfast buffet includes homemade apple and cinnamon oat porridge, yogurt, granola, and fruit followed by a plated hot breakfast.
 Lunches are made fresh every morning.
 As there is no stopping for lunch guests may help themselves whenever they are hungry.
 Upon returning to the camp after your day of skiing, hors d’oeuvres are served in the common tent.
 Around 7pm, a 3 course (soup or salad, entre and dessert) plated dinner is served.
 Bar snacks are available during the evening.

 We are proud to only use locally grown organic beef, pork, chicken and lamb as well as wild salmon and halibut.

 BEST CHANCE FOR FIRST DESCENTS

 Rally Ridge has now been opened since 2013!
-It’s hard to describe the feeling of going into new terrain.
-One of our guests from 2013 eloquently put it this way…
+It’s hard to describe the feeling of going into new terrain but one of our guests from 2013 eloquently put it this way…